Disbursement of Funds

 Financial aid cannot be disbursed prior to enrollment or during periods of non-enrollment.
 One half of the total grant, loan or scholarship funds for the year are disbursed each semester.
 Financial aid begins to apply to your University student account no earlier than ten days before the semester begins.

-First-time Stafford Loan borrowers at this University must complete Entrance Counseling prior to disbursement.
-Entrance Counseling can be completed at studentloans.gov.
-Please retain a copy of the Entrance Counseling confirmation page for your records.
+First-time Federal Direct Loan borrowers at this University must complete Entrance Counseling and a Master Promissory Note prior to disbursement.
+These can be completed at studentloans.gov.
+Please retain a copy of the confirmation pages for your records.

 Minimum Credit Requirement

 Aid disburses only when the enrollment status matches the funding status.
-For example, an undergraduate funded full time (i.e. 12 credits required) who is only registered for 9 credits will not have a disbursement occur until 3 more credits are added.
+For example, an undergraduate funded full time (i.e. 12 or 15 credits required) who is only registered for 9 credits will not have a disbursement occur until more credits are added.
 Coursework at another college does not count towards the minimum number of credits required.
-Any student whose enrollment plans have changed must submit the Reporting Changes form (Interactive Form or Printable Form).
-If revisions are made, you will be able to view the changes via MyNEVADA under “Fin.
+Any student whose enrollment plans change before the end of add/drop each semester must resubmit the Semester Enrollment form in MyNEVADA Supplemental Forms.
+If revisions to your aid are made, you will be able to view the changes via MyNEVADA under “Fin.
 Aid Offer”.

 Spring Transfer Students